Monday, December 5, 2011

 This is the cover of Wired's April issue.
 A woman holds up a power tool next to the headline which reads "How to Make Stuff."
 The subheadings include "The DIY Revolution Starts Now" and "If You Can Think It, You Can Build It."
 In the tech world, DIY is about taking the initiative to build and fix your own appliances, furniture, and various other doodads.
 It's about having a hands-on relationship with the world around you and an inner understanding of how it all works.

-By this logic, you would assume that a DIY hero in the music world would be someone like Todd Rundgren, who, on top of writing all his own songs and playing multiple instruments, is also a wizard at the mixing board.
-And, of course, you would be wrong.
+By this logic, you'd assume that a DIY hero in the music world would be someone like Todd Rundgren, who, on top of writing his own songs and playing multiple instruments, is also a wizard at the mixing board.
+And, of course, you'd be wrong.
 Among musicians, having the DIY spirit means not relying on others to promote or distribute one's music.
 It has nothing to do with how the music itself is created.
-If anything is being built, it is a band's reputation and career.
+If anything's being built, it's a band's reputation and career.

-So the term DIY is rather vague, as it is used to recognise two completely different skill sets and mentalities.
-I propose that it be retired, and replaced with the terms MIY and SIY, standing for Make It Yourself and Sell It Yourself, respectively.
+So the term DIY is rather vague, as it's used to recognise two completely different skill sets and mentalities.
+I propose that it be retired, and replaced with the terms MIY and SIY, standing for "make it yourself" and "sell it yourself," respectively.

 Update, September 23, 2011: I wrote this post rather hastily, so I'll clarify a few points.